Ankr-network/ankr-docs/pages/staking/liquid-staking/ftm/faq.md

-### Which wallets are compatible with the aFTMb/aFTMc tokens?
+### Which wallets are compatible with the ankrFTM tokens?

 aFTMb/aFTMc is an ERC-20 token that is compatible with Ethereum-based wallets like MetaMask.